 Where to use progressive disclosure

-You can use progressive disclosure to help you structure and lay out content and sections on your website to help customers navigate.
+You can use progressive disclosure to help you organise content and sections on your website to make it easier for visitors.

 Design Psychology Tip 4 - Chunking

 This drip-feed of information makes for a smoother and more engaging interaction with the design.
 But it’s also closely associated with the design psychology principle of chunking.

 Chunking is a process where you break down a large amount of information into smaller chunks.
 This makes it easier to process and remember.